Are Dash Cams Legal? Guidance for Every US State

 Maryland law is quite specific on the placement of dash cams.
 Drivers must place dash cams above the “AS-1 line,” which is a line marked on most windshields (look on sides near the pillars), about five inches down.
 You may also place the dashcam in a 7 “x7” square on the bottom corner of the windshield.

-Dash cams are prohibited from being placed on the windshield, however, they may be attached to the dashboard.
-Side dash cameras are also permitted as long as they aren’t made of reflective material.
+Dash cams are prohibited from being placed on the windshield.
+However, they may be attached to the dashboard.
+Side dash cameras are also permitted if they aren’t made of reflective material.

 Michigan drivers may not place dash cams on their windshields unless the vehicle is transporting hazardous materials or is a truck weighing over 10,000 pounds.
 Dashboard mounting should be okay, however.